 Social distancing markers

-You may also want to put markers on the floor denoting a safe distance of 1.5 meters in the common areas, like in the lounge room and the printer area - to avoid people crowding back to back with each other.
+You may also want to put markers on the floor denoting a safe distance in the common areas, like in the lounge room and the printer area - to avoid people crowding back to back with each other.

 Luckily there are a few easy and useful things you can adjust in your office kitchen to make this easy: